Why Our Grow Bags are Better

 The BPA-free fabric is breathable, too, and respiration is critical to plant health.
 "Exhaling" excess moisture prevents root rot, and the movement of water through the soil helps carry the nutrients plants need.

-Best of all, we've carefully sized each Grow Bag to suit the specific crop.
+Best of all, we've created several sizes of Grow Bags, designed to suit specific crops.
 You'll use only as much soil as you need, and enjoy the maximum harvest in the minimum space.